 Our Vantage product is a video vehicle detection system that detects the presence of vehicles on roadways.
-Vantage systems are used at signalized intersections to enable a more efficient allocation of green signal time and are also used for incident detection and highway traffic data collection applications.
+Vantage systems are used at signalized intersections to enable a traffic controller to more efficiently allocate green signal time and are also used for incident detection and highway traffic data collection applications.
 We sell and distribute our Vantage products primarily to commercial customers and municipal agencies.

 Our AutoVue Lane Departure Warning ("LDW") systems consist of a small windshield mounted sensor that uses proprietary software to detect and warn drivers of unintended lane departures.
-Approximately 25,000 production AutoVue units have been sold for truck platforms in the North American and European markets.
-Our AutoVue LDW systems are currently offered as an option on certain Mercedes, MAN, Freightliner and International trucks.
+Approximately 30,000 production AutoVue units have been sold for truck platforms in the North American and European markets.
+Our AutoVue LDW systems are currently qualified as an option on certain heavy trucks, including Mercedes-Benz, MAN, Iveco, DAF, Scania, Freightliner and International, as well as Neoplan and MAN luxury bus and coach lines.
+In North America our LDW systems are sold primarily to truck fleets, and to date, 39 U.S. heavy truck fleets have selected our LDW systems, representing an estimated 19,000 vehicles.
 In September 2003, we entered into an agreement with Valeo Schalter and Sensuren GmbH ("Valeo"), pursuant to which we granted Valeo the exclusive right to sell and manufacture our AutoVue LDW systems to the worldwide passenger car market in exchange for royalty payments for each AutoVue LDW unit sold.
 To date, royalty payments from Valeo have not been significant.
-Pursuant to this agreement, we also provide specific contract engineering services, technical marketing and sales support to Valeo to enable the launch of our LDW technology on three Infiniti platforms, the FX, M and Q, where the device is offered as part of the technology option package.
-Valeo is currently in negotiations to provide technical marketing and sales support to Valeo in our efforts to win new OEM customers for the passenger car market as well as contract engineering services related to the possible launch of new Infiniti platforms that include our LDW system.
+Pursuant to this agreement, we also provide specific contract engineering services, technical marketing and sales support to Valeo to enable the incorporation of our LDW technology on three Infiniti platforms, the FX, M and Q, where the device is offered as part of Infiniti's technology option package.
+Valeo is currently in discussions to provide our LDW system to other passenger car OEMs; however, we cannot assure you that such discussions will be successful.
+We plan to continue to provide technical marketing and sales support to Valeo in our efforts to win new OEM customers for the passenger car market as well as contract engineering services related to the possible launch of new Infiniti platforms that include our LDW system.
 We believe that AutoVue is a broad sensor platform that, through additional software development, may be expanded to incorporate additional safety and convenience features.

 Our transportation management systems business includes transportation engineering and consulting services focused on the planning, design, development and implementation of software-based systems that integrate sensors, video surveillance, computers and advanced communications equipment to enable public agencies to monitor, control and direct traffic flow, assist in the quick dispatch of emergency crews and distribute real-time information about traffic conditions.

 Our services include planning and other engineering for the implementation of transportation infrastructure and related communications systems, analysis and study related to goods movement and commercial vehicle operations, and parking systems designs.
-These services and systems are sold to local, state and national transportation agencies in the United States.
+These services and systems are primarily sold to local, state and national transportation agencies in the United States.
 Our transportation management systems business is largely dependent upon governmental funding and budgetary issues.
-The

-Federal Highway Bill was passed in August 2005, which provides for a significant increase in transportation funding over the next six years.
-Our Transportation management systems business is expanding partly due to the passage of the Federal Highway Bill combined with expansion of transportation funds at state and local agencies throughout the country.
+The Federal Highway Bill was passed in August 2005, which provided for a significant increase in transportation funding over the next six years.
+We believe the recent expansion of our transportation management systems business was due in part to the passage of the Federal Highway Bill, combined with the expansion of transportation funds at state and local agencies throughout the country.